matheus-vieira/matheus-vieira.github.io/source/_questions_2025_csharp/question-2.md

 ---
 layout: question
-title: Which access modifier makes a member accessible only within the same assembly?
+title: Which C# feature allows you to add methods to existing types without modifying them?
 options:
-- protected
+- Polymorphism
-- public
+- Overloading
-- private
+- Extension methods
-- internal
+- Inheritance
-answer: 4
+answer: 3
-explanation: The 'internal' access modifier makes members accessible only within the same assembly.
-It provides more access than private but less than public, being assembly-scoped.
+explanation: "Extension methods allow you to add new methods to existing types without modifying their source code or creating derived types.
+They are defined as static methods in static classes."
 ---